keynslug/deepprops/README.md

 Overview
 --------

-**DeepProps** is a single module actually which hits three main goals:
+**DeepProps** is actually a single module which is designed to hit three primary goals:

  - allow you to access deeply nested properties inside proplists;
  - admit you to mutate proplists;